esheldon/great3-config/README.md

         so there is some noise for sure here, hard to know if we should believe this cut at exactly 50 is meaningful

+    - run-g302-rgc-05
+        - same as 04, just added saving some output

+    - run-g302-rgc-06
+        - computed prior from deep05, unclipped
+            - does great at low s/n now, but crappy at high s/n
+            - so no clipping at high s/n is actually bad, or perhaps the underlying reason just manifests that way
+            - prior without clipping is great at low s/n

+    - the following runs up to 12 explore various things, but the conclusion is that the prior (unclipped) from the deep fields is great at low s/n but not high.
+Maybe the prior itself is just crap there, not sure, but have seen that doing the fit and clipping at high s/n works well, and applying prior without clipping works great at low s/n.
+Is that just particular to these fields?

+    - things to explore

+        - the best of exp and dev: so greater of loglike_exp*freq_exp and loglike_dev*freq_dev

+        - prior on clipped fracdev.
+The problem there is fitting it.
+Might be better off tabulating it?

+        - could still use the continuous prior but clip the result?
+            - easy to implement
+            - clue here?
+Is faint end failing and getting clipped more?

+    - run-g302-rgc-13
+        - using full prior but clipping result to [0,1]

 Exploring fracdev more